-While, as of 2009, India has no national policy or targets regarding EV manufacturing, some municipalities do.
-Delhi supports EV sales by giving buyers a 15% rebate on the price of the vehicle.
+States and municipalities have also begun to provide EV incentives.
 In states such as Madhya Pradesh, Kerala, Gujarat and West Bengal, VAT rates for EVs have been brought down to 4%, resulting in a substantial increase in sales.
-Other cities refund road tax and registration charges (Centre for Science and Environment 2008).
+Some cities refund road tax and registration charges (Centre for Science and Environment 2008).